cultural-impact-of-warfare

 Navigation and Shipbuilding Techniques

 - Celestial navigation: Phoenician sailors navigated by the sun, the North Star, and other constellations.
-They are sometimes credited with introducing the concept of using the Pole Star for nighttime navigation.
+They are sometimes credited with introducing the concept of using the Pole Star for nighttime navigation, a practice later adopted by Greek and Roman mariners.

 - Hull reinforcement: Warships featured reinforced keels and waling strakes (thick horizontal planks) to absorb ramming impacts.
-The bow was strengthened with a heavy ram made of bronze or iron-tipped wood.
+The bow was strengthened with a heavy ram made of bronze or iron-tipped wood, often cast in a single piece and secured with bronze bolts.

 - Use of sails: While oars provided speed in battle, square sails allowed for efficient cruising when wind direction was favorable.
-Phoenician ships typically had one large square sail, later supplemented by a smaller fore sail.
+Phoenician ships typically had one large square sail, later supplemented by a smaller fore sail for improved maneuverability.

 Logistics and Port Infrastructure